rmaarle/me41035/content/pages/index.rst

 3. Select the "General" channel (if not already selected).
 4. Wait for the video meeting to start and select "Join" when the meeting is active.

-**Note that lectures will be recorded and most will be posted publicly to Youtube.**

 Lecturers may upload any files for the students to the General channel's "Files" "Class Materials" folder.
 All members of the MS Team will have access